sergera/mc2-solidity/docs/Escrow.md

 ---

-#### `refundAssets(address[] proprietors, IERC20[] assets, uint256[] amounts)`
+#### `refundAsset(address proprietor, IERC20 asset, uint256 amount)`

-Transfers amounts of previously accepted asset deposits back to proprietors, and internally reduces amount from the asset balances of the proprietors.
+Transfers amount of previously accepted asset deposit back to proprietor, and internally reduces amount from the asset balance of the proprietor.

 _Parameters:_
-- `proprietors`: Array of addresses pertaining to the accounts that deposited the asset to be refunded.
+- `proprietor`: Address pertaining to the account that deposited the asset to be refunded.
-- `assets`: Array of addresses of ERC20 tokens to be transferred.
+- `asset`: Address of ERC20 token to be transferred.
-- `amounts`: Array of amounts to be transferred back to each proprietor.
+- `amount`: Amount to be transferred back to proprietor.

 _Description:_
-Should be called by the owner in order to refund amounts of previously accepted deposits.
-This function also emits the `RefundAssets` event, which can be listened to off-chain.
+Should be called by the owner in order to refund amount of a previously accepted deposit.
+This function also emits the `RefundAsset` event, which can be listened to off-chain.

 ---